5HT/mq-nynja/apps/review/README.md

 Prepare N2O protocol federation to commercial use on top of MQTT protocol.
 Minimize and remove all features, duplicated by MQTT pubsub broker.
-Provide EMQ extension that immediately introduce N2O protocol to MQTT traffic.
-Create snigle Erlang eco-system for Enterprise Protocol Federation and establish solid CORBA, WS, XMPP replacement, ready fo high-speed IoT applications.
+Provide EMQ extension that immediately introduce N2O protocol and application to connected MQTT devices.
+Create single Erlang eco-system for Enterprise Protocol Federation and establish solid CORBA-, WS-, XMPP-replacement, ready for high-speed, low-latency IoT applications.

 Run
 ---